WillDreamer/Awesome-AI4CFD/README.md

 ## Contributing

 📮📮📮 If you want to add your model in our leaderboards, please feel free to fork and update your work in the table.
-You can also email **<wang.hx@stu.pku.edu.cn>**.
+You can also email **<whx@cs.ucla.edu>**.
 We will response to your request as soon as possible!